CapaFenLisesi/Introduction-to-Amazon-Web-Services/README.md

 > **Amazon Simple Storage Service (Amazon S3)** makes it simple and practical to collect, store, and analyze data - regardless of format – all at massive scale.
 S3 is **object storage** built to store and retrieve any amount of data from anywhere – web sites and mobile apps, corporate applications, and data from IoT sensors or devices.

-It is designed to deliver **99.999999999% durability**.
-S3 guarantees **99.9% monthly uptime**.

-What does it mean?
+### Keys terms
+#### 99.999999999% durability
-**Durability** - if you store 10,000 objects with Amazon S3, you can on average expect to incur a loss of a single object once every 10,000,000 years.
+If you store 10,000 objects with Amazon S3, you can on average expect to lose a single object once every 10,000,000 years.
+#### 99.9% monthly uptime - availability
-**Availability** - that is, not more than 43 minutes of downtime per month.
+Not more than 43 minutes of downtime per month.
+#### Size of objects
-**Size of objects** - up to 5 terabytes in size, each accompanied by up to 2 kilobytes of metadata.
+Up to 5 terabytes in size, each accompanied by up to 2 kilobytes of metadata.
 What is metadata?
+#### Bucket

-**Bucket** - a container for stored objects.
+A container for stored objects.
 Every object is contained in a bucket.
 For example, if the object named **photos/puppy.jpg** is stored in the **johnsmith** bucket, then authorized users can access the object with the URL http://johnsmith.s3.amazonaws.com/photos/puppy.jpg.

 ### Exercise - basics of S3
 1. go to S3 service